 - Professional services—in many cases threat intelligence providers go beyond supplying data and software, they also provide experts who can help their customers review threat data and identify pertinent information

 A threat intelligence provider is a commercial body that provides some or all of the four layers.
-We list some of the leading tools in the platforms and providers section below.
+We list some of the leading tools in the tools section below.

 Sources—Where Does Threat Intelligence Come From?